sanyassyed/sf_eviction/README.md

         sf_eviction_dbt:
             # Applies to all files under models/staging/
             staging:
+                materialized: view
+            # Applies to all files under models/core/
+            core:
                 materialized: table
-            # Applies to all files under models/core/
-            #core:
-                #materialized: table
     ```
 * In the `dbt/models` folder create the following
     - `staging` folder - where we will be creating models to build views from the raw data perform typecasting, renaming of fields etc on it
         - `schema.yml` file in the staging folder where we will mention the source project, dataset and table(s) name
-        - `stg_eviction.sql` file in the staging folder where we will define the data to be imported to create the stg_eviction table in the target(dev/prod) dataset
+        - `stg_eviction.sql` file in the staging folder where we will define the data to be imported to create the stg_eviction ~~table~~ view in the target(dev/prod) dataset
-    - ~~`core` folder - where we will be creating models that we will be exposing at the end to the Visualization/BI tool etc. They usually help in creating fact or dimention tables.~~
+    - `core` folder - where we will be creating models that we will be exposing at the end to the Visualization/BI tool etc. They usually help in creating fact or dimention tables.
+    - `fact_eviction.sql` file in the core folder that will create a fact table called `fact_eviction` which will only have records of eviction_id's with the latest update date. i.e only one record per id

 * Install PACKAGES
     - Create a new file in the dbt project folder called  `packages.yml`